jindongwang/transferlearning/code/ASR/CMatch/README.md

 # CMatch: Cross-domain Speech Recognition with Unsupervised Character-level Distribution Matching

-This project implements our paper "Cross-domain Speech Recognition with Unsupervised Character-level Distribution Matching". based on [EasyEspnet](https://github.com/jindongwang/EasyEspnet).
+This project implements our paper [Cross-domain Speech Recognition with Unsupervised Character-level Distribution Matching](https://arxiv.org/abs/2104.07491) based on [EasyEspnet](https://github.com/jindongwang/EasyEspnet).
 Please refer to [EasyEspnet](https://github.com/jindongwang/EasyEspnet) for the program introduction, installation and usage.
 And our paper [1] for the method and technical details.

 ## Run